 What is Honeycomb?

-Honeycomb is a perfect structure of hexagonal cells built from natural beeswax (cera alba) which is made by female worker bees.
+Honeycomb is a perfect structure of hexagonal cells built from natural beeswax (cera alba) which is made by the female worker bee.

 The comb foundation in a commercial beehive is the building block of the hive.
 Created by beekeepers, it provides honeybees with a beeswax foundation to build out.
 Beekeepers do this by reusing beeswax after:

 1) A hive was harvested and the comb is uncapped

 - The honey was spun out with a honey extractor and

 - The remaining wax is reused to create new hive comb foundations.

 When a hive swarms, they typically startup a new beehive with new honeycomb foundations (from scratch).
 They often do this in a tree or potentially inconvenient places, like a home.

 Is Honeycomb Edible?

 Can you eat honeycomb?
 Yes!
 Raw honeycombs are delicious and very edible.
 They are also exceptionally nutritious because raw honey contains vitamins, enzymes, antioxidants, and bee pollen.
 The entire honeycomb can be eaten, including the natural honey and waxy cells surrounding it.
 Unfiltered and unpasteurized raw honey has a more textured consistency than filtered honey because no straining takes place.
 Honeycomb paired on a charcuterie board is a little-known secret that makes it twice as effective.
 To get some great charcuterie ideas, try checking out some ideas here by Food and Wine Magazine.

 The beeswax, conversely, has little nutritional value other than small amounts of vitamin A. Because beeswax provides a phenomenal source of roughage, it serves as an excellent digestive aid.
 With beeswax, the soft waxy cells can be chewed as gum, and it’s very good for your teeth!